difference between lok sabha and rajya sabha

 Difference Between Lok Sabha and Rajya Sabha

-Here are the key difference between Lok Sabha and Rajya Sabha: The difference between Lok Sabha and Rajya Sabha lies in their composition, with Lok Sabha being directly elected by the people, while Rajya Sabha is made up of appointed members who represent the states.
-Another significant difference between Lok Sabha and Rajya Sabha is their powers in terms of legislation, with Lok Sabha having greater influence on financial matters.
+Here are the key differences between Lok Sabha and Rajya Sabha: The difference between Lok Sabha and Rajya Sabha lies in their composition, with Lok Sabha being directly elected by the people.
+At the same time, the Rajya Sabha members are comprised of appointed individuals representing the states.
+Another significant difference between Lok Sabha and Rajya Sabha is their legislative powers, with Lok Sabha having more substantial influence on financial matters.
 Understanding the difference between Lok Sabha and Rajya Sabha is essential for comprehending how India’s Parliament functions and ensures balanced representation.

 Why Is the Indian Parliament Bicameral?